datta-TG/Contour/README.md

 ![Screenshot](Kubernetes3.PNG)

-## Step 2:  Deploy the IBM Cloud Block Storage plug-in
+## Step 2:  Deploy IBM Cloud Block Storage plug-in

-* Click on the search section at the top of the main page, select IBM Cloud Block Storage and click on it.
+* Click on the search section at the top of the main page, select IBM Cloud Block Storage, and click on it.

 ![Screenshot](Storage1.PNG)

 * A new window opens, select the cluster and enter the name you want for this workspace, in this case, it will be called _storage-example_, accept the terms, click *Install* and wait a few minutes.

 ![Screenshot](Storage2.PNG)

 ## Step 3: Install Contour